-In accordance with Notice PIH 2013-03 RRHA will accept a family's declaration of the amount of assets of less than \$5,000 and the amount of income to be expected to be received from those assets.
-RRHA's application and reexamination documentation, which is signed by all adult family members, may serve as the declaration.
-Where the family has net family assets equal to or less than \$5000, RRHA does not need to request supporting documentation (e.g. bank statements) from the family to confirm the assets or the amount of income expected to be received from those assets.
-Where the family has net family assets in excess of \$5000, RRHA must obtain supporting documentation (e.g., bank statements) from the family to confirm the assets.
-Any assets will continue to be reported on HUD Form 50058.
-RRHA will comply with the temporary guidelines established by this notice until expiration on March 31, 2014 unless amended, superseded or extended by subsequent guidance from HUD.
+Pursuant to HOTMA Section 102, the imputed asset threshold is \$50,000 (adjusted annually for inflation).
+RRHA may rely on self-declaration but must obtain third-party verification of all family assets every three year.
+RRHA's application and reexamination documentation, which is signed by all adult family members, and may serve as the declaration.
+Where the family has net family assets equal to or less than \$50,000, RRHA does not need to request supporting documentation (e.g., bank statements) from the family to confirm the assets or the amount of income expected to be received from those assets.
+Where the family has net family assets in excess of \$50,000, RRHA must obtain supporting documentation (e.g., bank statements) from the family to confirm the assets.
+All assets will continue to be reported on HUD Form 50058.

 RRHA generally will use current circumstances to determine both the value of an asset and the anticipated income from the asset.
 As is true for all sources of income, HUD authorizes RRHA to use other than current circumstances to anticipate income when (1) an imminent change in circumstances is expected (2) it is not feasible to anticipate a level of income over 12 months or (3) RRHA believes that past income is the best indicator of anticipated income.
-For example, if a family member owns real property that typically receives rental income but the property is currently vacant, RRHA can take into consideration past rental income along with the prospects of obtaining a new tenant.
+For example, if a family member owns real property that typically receives rental income, but the property is currently vacant, RRHA can take into consideration past rental income along with the prospects of obtaining a new tenant.